bloomberg/git-adventure-game/README.md

 To play this game you will need access to the Git CLI https://git-scm.com/downloads

-In general in this game git branches refer to locations, and commits refer to things that have happened in the past so the commit history of a branch will tell the story of what happened in a certain place.
+In general in this game Git branches refer to locations, and commits refer to things that have happened in the past so the commit history of a branch will tell the story of what happened in a certain place.
 Files represent something in the environment that can be interacted with in some way e.g. a tree or a building.

 These sripts will be available to you: